leotavo/leotavo/README.md

 💡 **Current Research:**
 **"CareWell: A Monitoring and Support App for Elderly People with Alzheimer’s and Their Caregivers"**
 - 🧠 **Goal:** Develop an AI-powered application for real-time behavioral monitoring and caregiver support.
-- 🌟 **Impact:** Enhance quality of life for Alzheimer’s patients and their caregivers through technology.
+- 🌟 **Impact:** Enhance the quality of life for Alzheimer’s patients and their caregivers through technology.

 ---

 ## 🚀 Areas of Interest
 💻 Backend development with **Java** and **Spring Boot**
-🔧 **DevOps:** CI/CD, GitLab, Rancher, Kubernetes, and Docker
+🔧 **DevOps**: CI/CD, GitLab, Rancher, Kubernetes, and Docker
 🤖 AI-driven solutions, **NLP**, and intelligent systems
 ⚙️ Automation using **Power Automate** and **Python**
 📈 Agile methodologies: **Scrum** and **Kanban**